brettpetch/plex-cdn/README.md

 - A few servers laying around (ideally 1gbps+).
 - A number of beverages (preferably beers, find a nice IPA...)

-## Why the fuck would you bother?
+## Why the would you bother?

 Well... how's that Plex experience in the US from your server overseas?

-Shit you say?
+Not great you say?
 I wonder why...
 Some guy I know, describes peering as follows:

 > Peering issues simply mean that somewhere along the route between point A and point B, there's some congestion or fault drastically reducing the speed at which traffic can pass between both points.
 > Imagine that all internet providers in the world, are trucking companies - They use highways to deliver their goods from the origin location to its destination.